 You will generally recognize gain or loss on the sale, redemption or exchange of your note (other than a conversion of your note into common stock) equal to the difference between the amount you realize on the sale or redemption (including the fair market value of any stock "make whole" payment received in connection with the redemption) and your tax basis in your note.
 Your tax basis in your note will generally be the amount paid for your note, increased by any market discount and de minimis market discount previously included in income with respect to your note, and decreased by any amortizable bond premium applied to reduce interest on your note.
-This gain or loss will be capital gain or loss when you sell or exchange or we redeem your note, except to the extent attributable to accrued but unpaid interest or market discount will be taxable as ordinary income.
+This gain or loss will be capital gain or loss when you sell or exchange or we redeem your note, except to the extent attributable to accrued but unpaid interest or market discount.
+Gain attributable to accrued but unpaid interest or market discount will be taxable as ordinary income.
 Capital gain of a noncorporate United States holder is generally taxed at a maximum rate of 20% where the property is held more than one year.
 Your ability to deduct capital losses may be limited.